 Coordination With The Plan Document

 Not withstanding the foregoing, if any term or condition of this investment policy conflicts with any term or condition in the Plan, the terms and conditions of the Plan shall control.

 ON BEHALF OF THE XYZ INC. 401K PROFIT SHARING PLAN:

 Other articles related to this issue:

-COLLECTED WISDOM™ On Investment Policies.
-We have collected a number of articles on investment policy issues in this COLLECTED WISDOM.
+COLLECTED WISDOM™ On Investment Policies -- we have collected a number of articles on investment policy issues here.

 Important notice: This sample IPS is provided as general guidance on the subject covered and is not provided as legal advice.
 Any legal issues should be reviewed by your legal counsel to apply the law to the particular facts of your situation.